CS112-F16/labs/lab1.md

 ### Due Friday, August 26, 2016 - 5:00pm

+The goals of this assignment are the following:

+- Prepare your Java development environment
+- Familiarize you with the submission procedure
+- Implement your first Java program!

+##Requirements
 1. Activate your account on [Piazza](https://piazza.com/usfca/fall2016/cs112/home).

 2. Download the [Java Development Platform](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Note that this is **not** just the Java Runtime Environment (JRE).